wbstack/mediawiki/extensions/Wikibase/docs/topics/usagetracking.md

  - [ArticleDeleteComplete]
    - Prune all entries, unsubscribe unused entries

+### Usages not stored in the database

+There are two kinds of usages that are not stored in the database, but created on-the-fly.
+(Their names are admittedly far from ideal, and could probably be improved to make the difference between them clearer.)

+#### Virtual usages

+*Virtual usages* are synthesized based on a change to an entity and the diff introduced by that change.
+[AffectedPagesFinder] adds virtual usages when an item’s sitelink for the local wiki is edited, based on the old and new title in the sitelink, so that both get updated.

+#### Implicit usages

+*Implicit usages* are synthesized based on the “steady state” of the entity data, not directly related to any change to the entity.
+[ImplicitDescriptionUsageLookup] adds implicit usages on the descriptions of items linked to local pages, so that description edits are added to the recent changes even if the descriptions are not used directly.

 ### Repo side usage tracking

 Each repo tracks which client uses which entity.
 This is done in the [wb_changes_subscription] table.